Aniketgudgal/Core_Java_Arrays/README.md

  The given array is:
  2 3 3 5 3 4 1 7 7 7 7
  The maximum repeating number is: 7

+8. Check Prime numbers in array and print it

+9. find duck number of a array.

+10. Write a java program to find armstrong number of a array.